elephantscale/es-training-new/course-outlines/Big-Data-on-AWS.md

 ### Using AWS Glue to automate ETL workloads
 * Amazon Redshift and Big Data
 * Visualizing and Orchestrating Big Data
-* Lab 7: Using TIBCO Spotfire to Visualize Data
+* Lab 7: Visualization and Orchestration

 ### Big Data Design Patterns